 Block of Hours

 If you sell blocks of hours at different billing rates, you'll need a different agreement type for each rate used.
-See here for more details on block of hours contracts.
+Block of hours setup is covered in full in Time Block Contracts and the CW to EA Sync - click the link for instructions on block time contracts.

 0 Comments